luisd-vegag/token-analyzer/README.md

 - **Cost Optimization**: Choose the most token-efficient input format for your use case
 - **API Planning**: Better estimate token costs for production applications
 - **Format Selection**: Data-driven decisions on whether to use text extraction or direct PDF processing
+- **Performance Insights**: Understand token overhead from different input modalities

 ### For Researchers
-- **Comparative Analysis**: Quantify the token overhead of different input modalities
+- **Comparative Analysis**: Quantify the token overhead of different input modalities with precise percentage calculations
-- **Performance Metrics**: Understand how format affects model processing
+- **Performance Metrics**: Understand how format affects model processing efficiency
-- **Documentation**: Generate reports on token usage patterns
+- **Documentation**: Generate reports on token usage patterns across formats
+- **Statistical Analysis**: Access to absolute differences and percentage calculations

 ### For Content Creators
-- **Content Strategy**: Optimize how you present content to AI models
+- **Content Strategy**: Optimize how you present content to AI models based on token efficiency
-- **Efficiency Testing**: Test different content formats before production use
+- **Efficiency Testing**: Test different content formats before production use with real-time feedback
 - **Cost Awareness**: Understand the financial impact of your content format choices
+- **Format Optimization**: Make informed decisions about content delivery methods

+## 🔍 Token Comparison Features

+The application includes an advanced **Token Usage Comparison** widget that provides:

+### Visual Comparison
+- **Percentage Differences**: Shows exact percentage increase or decrease when using PDF vs. text
+- **Color-Coded Results**:
+  - 🔴 Red: PDF uses significantly more tokens than text
+  - 🟢 Green: PDF uses fewer tokens than text
+  - 🔵 Cyan: Both formats use approximately the same tokens
+- **Absolute Differences**: Displays the exact token count difference between formats

+### Source Attribution
+- **Analysis Source Tracking**: Indicates whether token counts came from:
+  - Direct "Analyze" button usage
+  - First meaningful message in chat sessions
+- **Transparency**: Clear labeling of data sources for accurate interpretation

+### Intelligent Messaging
+- **Contextual Insights**: Dynamic messages explaining what the comparison means
+- **Edge Case Handling**: Proper display for scenarios like zero tokens or identical counts
+- **Actionable Information**: Clear guidance on which format is more token-efficient

 ## 🛠️ Technical Stack